 As a Christian counselor, I use a holistic approach giving attention to psychological, emotional, relational and spiritual facets of your life.
 I believe that all people are created in the image of God and are highly valuable.
 You deserve to have your story held with great care as you process and heal.
 Together we will prioritize and make a plan for forward movement and lasting change.
 Honoring each person’s individual uniqueness, I use an integrated approach to counseling using such methods as Narrative Therapy, Interpersonal Therapy, Cognitive Behavioral Therapy, Mindfulness Interventions and Emotionally Focused Therapy for couples.

 Formal Education and Training

 I received a Bachelor’s of Science in Apparel Design from Oregon State University and hold a Masters of Arts in Counseling from Western Seminary.
 I have expertise in: Human Life Span Development, Family Systems, Trauma and Abuse, Group Counseling, Couples Counseling, Human Sexuality and Addictions Counseling.
 I am trauma-informed through multiple trainings including: Mending the Soul, Expressive Art for survivors of sexual abuse and sexual exploitation, and Attachment and Trauma through the lens of Interpersonal Neurobiology.
 Additional training includes Suicide Prevention and Parenting with Love & Logic.
 I have presented workshops on trauma and abuse, boundaries and attachment, and co-developed a strengths-based expressive art curriculum for traumatized youth.
 Prior to joining Living Wholehearted, I provided counseling services in a private group practice and a college counseling clinic.
 I have also provided direct services to trafficked youth, and trained and mentored volunteers who served this population.
 I have worked as a teacher, and invested in family support in an educational setting.
 My education and experiences listed above have shaped my approach to the counseling services I provide today through my private practice at Living Wholehearted.

-My hobbies include cycling, hiking, outdoor adventures, travelling, and spending time with friends and family.
+My hobbies include cycling, hiking, outdoor adventures, traveling, and spending time with friends and family.

 Payment for Services

 I offer 50 minute sessions at a rate of $125, and 90 minute sessions at a rate of $185.
 Payment is made upfront on a weekly or monthly basis via cash, check, or charge.

 To schedule an appointment please call me at 503-773-8600.